 After 15 minutes turn the chicken over and baste again.
 Repeat this step every 15 minutes for a total of one hour.
 At the last basting, let the chicken cook for only five minutes more.

 After basting with the sauce close the grill and cook for only five minutes.
 Not longer, this is when the chicken will burn.
 Make sure you have washed your baster or are using a new one to prevent any contamination from residual raw chicken.

 Let the chicken rest for at least five minutes before cutting into it.

-Using this method, the chicken remains so juicy you won' be able to stop eating it.
-Make sure you take a nibble of the skin, it's to die for.
+Using this method, the chicken remains so juicy you won’ be able to stop eating it.
+Make sure you take a nibble of the skin, it’s amazing.